redpesk-core/afb-app-manager/docs/installer-protocol.md

 The protocol is made of lines of text.

-At any time, on any line, if **afmpkg-installer** detects a protocol error, it sends an error reply and closes the connection.
+At any time, on any line, if **afmpkg-installerd** detects a protocol error, it sends an error reply and closes the connection.

 There is two kinds of requests: